How to Prepare for the USMLE Step 1: A Complete Study Guide

 Start studying early

-Taking the USMLE Step 1 typically occurs towards the end of the second year of medical school.
+Students typically take the USMLE Step 1 towards the end of their second year of medical school.
 However, it’s best to start preparing early due to the substantial time investment required for effective study.
-This exam demands thorough understanding of extensive information and the ability to apply this knowledge, making last-minute cramming ineffective.
+This exam demands a thorough understanding of extensive information and the ability to apply this knowledge, making last-minute cramming ineffective.

 USMLE Study Tips